-JPRS is seeking articles between 5,000 and 10,000 words, including notes and bibliography.
-Manuscripts longer than 12,000 words will be returned unread.
-Submissions should be Microsoft Word documents, with citations in MLA format.
+Research articles should be between 5,000 and 10,000 words, including notes and bibliography.
+Manuscripts longer than 10,000 words will be returned unread.
+Submissions should be Microsoft Word documents, with citations conforming to the journal style guide.
 Do not include your name or the name of any co-authors in the submitted manuscript.